lilwynne/echosift-reviews-scraper/README.md

 ## Introduction

-EchoSift is a lightweight web app for turning public product feedback into product-ready insights.
-Paste a Product Hunt, Apple App Store, or Google Play link, and EchoSift fetches recent user comments or reviews, normalizes them, sends the review text through an AI analysis pipeline, and presents sentiment, high-value signals, pain points, feature requests, and representative user voices in a focused dashboard.
+EchoSift is a lightweight web app and Manifest V3 Chrome extension for turning public product feedback into product-ready insights.
+Paste a Product Hunt, Apple App Store, or Google Play link in the web app, or launch the Chrome extension directly on a supported product page.
+EchoSift fetches recent user comments or reviews, normalizes them, sends the review text through an AI analysis pipeline, and presents sentiment, high-value signals, pain points, feature requests, and representative user voices in a focused dashboard.

 This project was built with a Vibe Coding workflow: AI-assisted generation was used to accelerate implementation while keeping the product flow, API behavior, and UI experience grounded in the codebase.